 Network address translation (NAT) firewalls allow multiple devices with independent network addresses to connect to the internet using a single IP address, keeping individual IP addresses hidden.
 In this way, attackers looking for a network for IP addresses can’t capture specific details, providing greater security.
 NAT firewalls are similar to proxy firewalls in that they act as an intermediary between a group of computers in a private network and outside traffic.

-Muvi Server acts as a unified control plane for security across all types of cloud infrastructure.
+Muvi Flex acts as a unified control plane for security across all types of cloud infrastructure.
 It takes care of your valuable content by providing advanced security measures like server-side security and firewall, protecting the storage and delivery of high-valued & original content to any device.

 To host and manage your videos and audios securely and reliably, take a 14-Day Free Trial, now!